htcondor/htmap/docs/source/tutorials/first-steps.rst

     new_result = htmap.map('dbl', double, range(10))

-    # htmap.exceptions.MapIdAlreadyExists: the requested map_id dbl already exists (recover the MapResult, then either use or delete it).
+    # htmap.exceptions.MapIdAlreadyExists: the requested map_id dbl already exists (recover the Map, then either use or delete it).

 As the error message indicates, if we just wanted to get `'dbl'` back, we need to :func:`htmap.recover` it instead.
 If we wanted to make a totally new map with the same ID, we need to remove the old map first: